Bartejos/Structured-HTML-Articles/README.md

 ## How to launch

 To launch the program you need to either **have the .txt and .html files** in the same directory as the Python script or **change the path** of the files using the global variables.
 Also make sure to change the filenames to match your own preferences.
+To launch the program simply launch `main.py`. <br>
+*Note: The script takes some time because of AI image generation.*